kfjahnke/envutil/README.md

 and twine_density does that: if your twining kernel is generated automatically, it multiplies the 'twine' value with this factor, rounds, and assigns the result to 'twine'.

+## --twine_max MAX  maximal twine factor when using automatic twining

+When envutil is rendering a scaled-down view with automatic twining, adapting the 'twine' value to the magnification in the center can lead to very large twine factors, because each target pixel would 'collect' all source pixels in the area which it corresponds to in the source image.
+From a certain value onwards, this produces heave CPU load without a true benefit: a coarser sampling of the source image does still produce the desired anti-aliasing unless there are 'pathological' cases, e.g. small regular structures in the source image which then may result in moiree effects. the default value for twine_max is eight.

 # Additional Technical Notes